Samuel Badree

-Samuel Badree (born 8 March 1981) is a former Trinidadian cricketer and cricket coach who played international cricket for the West Indies.
+Samuel Badree (born 9 March 1981) is a former Trinidadian cricketer and cricket coach who played international cricket for the West Indies.
 He is a right-arm leg-spin bowler.

 Badree made his first-class debut for Trinidad and Tobago in 2002, but played only sporadically at that level, instead concentrating on the limited-overs forms of the game.
 After good form at domestic level, he was selected to make his Twenty20 International debut for the West Indies in June 2012, against New Zealand.
-Badree has since represented the West Indies at the 2012 and 2014 editions of the World Twenty20, finishing as one of the leading wicket-takers at the latter.
+Badree was a member of the West Indies team that won both the 2012 T20 World Cup and the 2016 T20 World Cup, and was one of the highest wicket takers of the 2016 tournament.

 Outside of his international appearances, he has also played in several domestic Twenty20 competitions, including the Caribbean Premier League, the Bangladesh Premier League, the Indian Premier League, the Pakistan Super League, and Australia's Big Bash League.

 Personal life

-Badree was born to a mixedIndo-Trinidadian and Afro Trinidadian family in Barrackpore, a town in Trinidad's Penal-Debe region.
+Badree was born to a mixed Indo-Trinidadian family in Barrackpore, a town in Trinidad's Penal-Debe region.
 He attended San Fernando's Naparima College, and played cricket from a young age.
 Before playing cricket professionally, Badree worked as a secondary-school physical education teacher.